ON THIS PAGE

 <configuration> <interfaces> <interface> <name>ge-0/0/0</name> <unit nc:operation="create"> <name>1</name> <family> <inet> <address> <name>2.2.2.2/32</name> </address> </inet> </family> </unit> </interface> </interfaces> </configuration>

-Deleting a Statement (delete Operation)
+Delete a Statement (delete Operation)

-The following example shows the deletion of a simple statement
+The following example shows the deletion of a simple statement in the configuration

-in the configuration hierarchy.
+hierarchy.
 The tags through system

-provide the context for the deletion.
+deletion.
 The operation="delete"

-attribute indicates that the services
+attribute indicates that the

-The configuration following the services
+statement was deleted.
+The configuration following the

 [edit system] user@host>show configuration | compare